Real Irish Republican Army: Early campaign

-The organisation's first action was an attempted bombing in Banbridge, County Down on 7 January 1998.
+Real IRA leaders, allegedly after some persuasion by Liam Campbell, decided on a car bombing campaign to undermine the Good Friday Agreement negotiations by inducing Ulster Unionist Party politician's to abandon talks.The organisation's first action was an attempted bombing in Banbridge, County Down on 7 January 1998.
 The intention was to explode a 300 lb car bomb, but this was thwarted when the bomb was defused by security forces.
 The RIRA continued its campaign in late February with bombings in Moira, County Down and Portadown, County Armagh.
 On 9 May the organisation announced its existence, in a coded telephone call to Belfast media claiming responsibility for a mortar attack on a police station in Belleek, County Fermanagh.

 The RIRA also carried out attacks in Newtownhamilton and Newry, and a second attack in Banbridge on 1 August injured 35 people and caused £3.5 million of damage when a 500 lb car bomb exploded.
 Despite these attacks the organisation lacked a significant base and was heavily infiltrated by informers.
 This led to a series of high-profile arrests and seizures by the Garda Síochána in the first half of 1998; these involved the death of RIRA member Rónán Mac Lochlainn who was shot dead trying to escape from police, following an attempted robbery of a security van in County Wicklow.